dkager/tolk/docs/README.md

 * SuperNova can speak even if the user turned the voice off, but in that state interrupts will not work.
 * Some screen readers (notably Window-Eyes and ZoomText) support many more functions, but there are no plans to implement any of them.
 * The driver for Microsoft SAPI explicitly disables XML handling because there is no way to be sure SAPI is being used and other drivers don't support this.
+* Window-Eyes is obsolete, but support has not yet been removed.

 ## Compiling